David Watkin Jones

-David Watkin Jones, also known by his bardic name Dafydd Morganwg(sic), was a Welsh poet, historian and geologist.
+David Watkin Jones, also known by his bardic name Dafydd Morganwg, was a Welsh poet, historian and geologist.
 He is remembered as the author of numerous works, especially Yr Ysgol Farddol (The Bardic School), considered by many later poets as the main text for Welsh prosody.

 Early life

 Born at Merthyr Tydfil to John Jones, a cousin of the poet Daniel Evans (Daniel Ddu o Geredigion), Jones found himself working in coal mines before his 10th birthday.
 He was offered an education through the Church of England, but declined as it would have seen him taking orders in the Anglican Church.
 Jones would spend much of his adolescence and youth working underground in the collieries of Hirwaun and Aberdare.

-Eisteddfods, chapel work and coal industry
+Eisteddfodau, chapel work and coal industry

 Jones was still working underground as a fireman when he won his first Eisteddfod prize in 1859.
 Jones followed this two years later by winning the medal for essay writing at the first National Eisteddfod of Wales in Aberdare, for his early version of Hanes Morganwg (History of Glamorgan).
 Jones would be a feature of eisteddfodau throughout his life, winning chief Bardic prizes at Machynlleth in 1870, Llanberis in 1878, and Cardiff in 1883.
 He also became a respected adjudicator of competitions, and was invited to adjudicate at the eisteddfod of the World's Columbian Exposition's in Chicago in 1893.

 Following his early literary success, Jones continued to work in the coal industry, serving as coal inspector for Compagnie Générale Transatlantique for more than 30 years.
 Jones was a Calvinistic Methodist, and became the Deacon of Bethel Chapel in Hirwaun in 1877 and continued to teach at various Sunday Schools until the final weeks of his life.